rafavilomar/microservices-java/docs/chores/product_microservice_update.md

 - Overview
 - Solution
   - Use jakarta library
-  - Use post method to filter products
+  - Use post http method to filter products
 - Considerations

 ## Objective